-Your summer job can be turned into an IP.
+Your job can be turned into an IP.
 Certain employers request this in order to receive a government tax credit.
+Check with your employer.

-There is no charge to apply for IP positions.
+There is no student fee and no course fee to apply for the IP.

-IYS internships begin in January, May or September and continue for 8, 12 or 16 months.
+IYS internships begin in September, January or May and last for 8, 12 or 16 months.

-Students on IYS internship have their graduation date extended in order to complete their academic program.
+Students on the IYS internship have their graduation date extended in order to complete their academic program.

-At the end of the IYS internship, you will be required to obtain a satisfactory evaluation from your employer and submit an evaluation and a written report of your work experience.
+At the end of the IYS internship, you will be required to obtain a satisfactory evaluation from your employer, and submit an evaluation and a written report of your own work experience.

-There is no charge to apply for IYS positions.
+There is no student fee and no course fee to apply for the IYS.

 If you are a B.A.&Sc. students you may earn credit for some internships through the Faculty of Arts Internship Program.
 As a B.A.&Sc. you may qualify to enrol in the Industrial Practicum (IP) courses.
 Check your eligibility and the Industrial Practicum requirements.
 If you have any further questions visit the Internships & Field Studies Office.